MYOB Acumatica Manufacturing - Shop Floor Data Capture

 Service Requests

-MYOB Advanced Case Management integrates with Service Management for larger manufacturers who need to schedule services, upgrades, and other IT activities for installed technologies, hardware, and
+MYOB Acumatica Case Management integrates with Service Management for larger manufacturers who need to schedule services, upgrades, and other IT activities for installed technologies, hardware, and

 applications.
 Service Management provides service tickets, technician scheduling and dispatch, mobile time and service order accessibility, and a whole lot more.